MicrosoftDocs/fabric-docs/docs/real-time-hub/add-source-azure-event-hubs.md

 ## Prerequisites

 - Get access to the Fabric **premium** workspace with **Contributor** or above permissions.
-- [Create ann Azure Event Hubs namespace and an event hub](/azure/event-hubs/event-hubs-create) if you don't have one.
+- [Create an Azure Event Hubs namespace and an event hub](/azure/event-hubs/event-hubs-create) if you don't have one.
+- You need to have appropriate permission to get access keys for the event hub.
+The event hub must be publicly accessible and not behind a firewall or secured in a virtual network.

 ## Get events from an Azure event hub
 You can get events from an Azure event hub into Real-Time hub in one of the ways: